Andrettin/Wyrmsun/readme.txt

 * Maps
 - Renamed the maps which had their names in German, translating their names to English.
+- Chaincolt Foothills: The player now begins with 400 gold and 200 lumber (previously it was 200 gold and 100 lumber), and AI starting resources have been changed accordingly.
+- Chaincolt Foothills: The player now begins with Rugnur instead of an Axefighter, and his survival is necessary for victory.
+- Chaincolt Foothills: The gnomes' starting worker is now a Gnomish Worker instead of a Dwarven Miner.

 * Miscellaneous
 - New explosion graphics (by StumpyStrust and Jinn).